• Skip to content

 • sensory neuroscience

-You will be based in our Research and Enterprise Group and, likely, in one of our Centres of Research and Enterprise Excellence (COREs):
+You will be based in one of our Centres of Research and Enterprise Excellence (COREs):

 Centre for Regenerative Medicine and Devices